 Alex is a registered patent attorney whose practice focuses on all aspects of patent law.
-Alex has extensive experience with the U.S. Patent & Trademark Office, specializing in patent prosecution and post-grant proceedings (interferences, reexaminations, and inter partes reviews), in a wide variety of technologies, including biotechnology and general agricultural technology.
+Alex has extensive experience with the US Patent & Trademark Office, specializing in patent prosecution and post-grant proceedings (e.g., inter partes reviews), in a wide variety of technologies, including biotechnology, agricultural technology, and pharmaceuticals.
 Alex also frequently provides advice on claim construction, infringement and validity issues in litigation.

-- Prepared and prosecuted patent applications in the biotechnology, agricultural, and chemical arts, including inventions related to plants, nucleic acids, proteins, antibodies, pharmaceuticals, mulches, bacteriophages, methods of treatment, methods of diagnosis and detection, and other methods of use.
+- Prepared and prosecuted patent applications in the biotechnology, agricultural, food science and chemical arts, including inventions related to plants, nucleic acids, proteins, antibodies, pharmaceuticals, enzymes, mulches, bacteriophages, methods of treatment, methods of diagnosis and detection, and other methods of use.

 - Conducts due diligence, freedom-to-operate, validity and patentability analyses, and prepare formal legal opinions reflecting conclusions of such analyses.

 - Prepared Paragraph IV Certification letters.

 - Represented lawn care company in litigation and patent office proceedings.
 Successfully obtained summary judgment on competitor’s trade secret claim.
 Obtained favorable Markman ruling against competitors’ patents, leading to dismissal of the patent infringement suit.
 Successfully provoked inter partes reviews and reexaminations against competitors’ patents, and obtained decisions that competitors’ patents are unpatentable.

 - Represented inventor against reexamination of patent directed to methods for treating achondroplasia.
 Reexamination Certificate confirmed patentability of all original claims.
 Second Reexamination Request denied.